 The legal basis for processing data will be identified and documented prior to data being processed.
-Under the UK GDPR, personal data will be lawfully processed under the following conditions:
+Under Data Protection Legislation, personal data will be lawfully processed under one or more of the following conditions:

-- The consent of the data subject has been obtained. - Processing is necessary for a contract held with the individual, or because they have asked the school to take specific steps before entering into a contract - Processing is necessary for compliance with a legal obligation (not including contractual obligations) - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller - Processing is necessary for protecting vital interests of a data subject or another person, i.e. to protect someone's life - Processing is necessary for the purposes of legitimate interests pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject this condition is not available to processing undertaken by the school in the performance of its tasks
+- The consent of the data subject has been obtained. - Processing is necessary so that the school can fulfil a contract with the individual, or because they have asked the school to take specific steps before entering into a contract. - Processing is necessary for compliance with a legal obligation (not including contractual obligations). - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller. - Processing is necessary for protecting vital interests of a data subject or another person, i.e. to protect someone's life. - Processing is necessary for the purposes of legitimate interests of the school or a third party, provided the individuals rights and freedoms are not overridden this condition is not available to processing undertaken by the school in the performance of its tasks as a public authority.